 "Sure...if you say so, Elsa," Kumar replied as he turned around to leave.
-"I'll just go back to what I was doing, while you and Comrade and Uncle Johnston---"
+"I'll just go back to what I was doing, while you and Comrade Uncle Johnston---"

 Before Johnston could whip out his gun, or another even more effective bullet from his lying tongue, Kumar grabbed hold of Johnston by his bandana.
-They struggled, while the whole town watched, Wilson, being a foot shorter than any of his fellow baffled citizens, unable to see what was going on, or work his way through to do something about it.
+They struggled, while the whole town watched, Wilson, being a foot shorter than any of his fellow baffled citizens, was unable to see what was going on.
+He worked his way through to do something about it.
 Johnston emerged, with Kumar's gun.
 He grabbed Elsa by her hair, aiming the barrel at her head.

 "Guns down, you deluded idiots," Johnston proclaimed in a harsh, deep voice, as the sheriff who never bluffed and always came out of every skirmish as the one standing.
-"This town will belong to the people who built it and will rebuild it.

-in America's image, not yours.
+"This town will belong to the people who built it and will rebuild it in America's image, not yours.
 So God help me!"
 To demonstrate his resolve to those who any newcomers to town who didn't know what 'so God help me' really meant from him in the 'good old' days, he shot Elsa in the left foot.
 "The next one goes into her brilliant, subversive Demonic Communist head," he pledged.
 "So help me God!" he repeated while looking up to the sky.

-Mary Steiner, Elsa's mother, ran up to rescue her daughter, but from the corner of his eye, Johnston aimed his revolver at her, hitting the exact same spot in her foot where her daughter was shot, then another at the knee above it to keep her from coming any further.
+Mary Steiner, Elsa's mother, ran up to rescue her daughter.
+But from the corner of his eye, Johnston aimed his revolver at her, hitting the exact same spot in her foot where her daughter was shot.
+He then fired another shot at the knee above it to keep her from coming any further.

 Every gun in town was raised towards Johnston.
 "Lower them!" he commanded.
 "All of you.
 Or mother and daughter get matching shots in the organ they value most," he said, alternating his aim between Elsa's overly developed brain, and her mother's heart.
-Elsa's yelled out 'no' each time Johnston aimed at her mother, Mary did the same when the business end of his revolver, and even more so after he picked it up from the his supply wagon of weapons, portable machine gun, was pointed at Elsa.
+Elsa's yelled out 'no' each time Johnston aimed at her mother.
+Mary did the same when the business end of his revolver was pointed at Elsa.

 Kumar lowered his gun, placing it on the ground.
-Then motioned for everyone else to do the same.
+Then he motioned for everyone else to do the same.
 Slowly, and finally, they obeyed.